 Starting with cheap and good, you’re willing to sacrifice speed for a lower cost and higher quality.
 How would this play out in the real world (if you worked with us on your project, for example)?
 We’d give you a scope of work and a price, and the timeline would be relative to the price; if you don’t mind us taking longer to get your project done, then we can usually accommodate your request.
 Just be ready to accept the fact that higher priority projects may jump in front of yours if our project capacity becomes limited.

-With this combination, you want your microfilm done pronto, and you’re willing to give some leeway in the quality area.
+With this combination, you want your microfilm imaging done pronto, and you’re willing to give some leeway in the quality area.
 Of course, we don’t produce garbage when we take on a project, but there’s a difference between “this is a masterpiece” and “we did a good job, but it’s not perfect.”
 You want to know a real-life example of the difference?

 300dpi is the standard in the microfilm world; might not be worth trying to be too special here.
-And at the student record level?
+And indexing at the student record level?
 If you’re not willing to pay 3-4x what the scanning costs then we should take this off the requirements list.
-What you end up with is scanning 500 rolls and 5,000 fiche at 300dpi and at the microfilm roll and microfiche title level.
+What you end up with is scanning 500 rolls and 5,000 fiche at 300dpi and indexing at the microfilm roll and microfiche title level.
 It’s not perfect, but it’s low(er)-cost than your original plan and it can actually be done within your timeline.
 Everyone’s happy!

 If you need your project done quickly and don’t mind scaling back on perfection, this is your combo.